linhleba/AlgorithmFlowchart/README.md

 ## About project
-- Project is about algorithm flowchart to make design easily and conveniently for users.
+- The project is about algorithm flowchart to make design easily and conveniently for users.
-- Project is written in C# on Windows Forms
+- The project is written in C# on Windows Forms

 ## Members
 Members included: